Automotive Exterior Parts Coating Automation

 Scope

-Plastics and composites coating automation including automotive bumpers, consumer electronics, and industrial plastic components.
+Automotive exterior parts coating automation including bumpers, mirror housings, spoilers, trim, and exterior body panels.
 Specialized surface preparation and adhesion-optimized processes.

 Frequently Asked Questions